 Consistent, long-term studies of this kind allow researchers to accurately answer questions on the life history traits of tropical birds while also documenting population fluctuations in response to dramatic habitat changes like deforestation for farming and urbanization.
 Specifically, Pollock has worked with Brawn to document species declines in response to variables related to climate change, such as rainfall.
 Only with standardized collection protocols over long periods can we understand these important life history traits and the complex relationship of birds to their environment.

 While Pollock’s research contributed to a community-level study of bird species, that is not the case for Sarah Winnicki, a current Ph.D. candidate at Illinois.
 This project focused on an elusive yet common migratory songbird named the grasshopper sparrow in the Kansas prairie.
 Grasshopper sparrows are small brown-tan birds with a striped back and orange-yellow strips in front of the eye.
 Unlike the community-level study from Panama, Alice Boyle of Kansas State University, Winnicki’s advisor, started a long-term study focused on a single, understudied grassland species facing steep declines in 2013.
 The overall project is focused on capturing male grasshopper sparrows to understand site fidelity.
 As an undergrad, Winnicki studied where males were relative to each other, and determined if spatial clumping occurred between related or unrelated individuals and why, alongside other questions.
-To do this, researchers needed to understand which birds were which — which is where color bands come in.
+To do this, researchers needed to understand which birds were which — that’s where color bands come in.

 As Winnicki explained, “the (U.S. Geological Survey) issues aluminum or steel metal bands, each engraved with individual ID in that band size.”
 These are the bands used at Homer Lake and throughout the Panama tropical bird study.
 When these birds are recaptured, the unique number combo is reported to the BBL, which is important for long-term population studies.
-However, if all birds only have metal bands, from far away “all the sparrows look the same,” and there’s no way to know if related males’ nest close together through observations.
-To study these species’ post-banding behavior, researchers also attach “bright colored bands on them, which are colorful loops of plastic in the shape of aluminum band that you can gently squeeze around bird’s leg,” Winnicki explained.
+However, if all birds only have metal bands, from far away “all the sparrows look the same,” and there’s no way to know if related males nest close together through observations.
+To study these species’ post-banding behavior, researchers also attach “bright colored bands on them, which are colorful loops of plastic in the shape of aluminum band that you can gently squeeze around bird’s leg,” Winnicki said.
 Each bird is given a unique color combo, and with that information Winnicki and other researchers used spotting scopes and cameras with high-zoom-capabilities to identify each individual sparrow and its behavior.

 Banding would start in early May when the grasshopper sparrows arrived.
 Winnicki emphasizes that “every bander has a different protocol,” but generally setting up mist nets in Kansas prairies requires different steps than in forested habitats.
 In particular, Winnicki and her fellow researchers “use rocks on the bottom trammel of the net to weigh it down because grasshopper sparrows, like other grassland birds, run along the ground.”
 Furthermore, the nets are not always set up in the same place, like the standardized Panama study.
 Instead, GPS points are taken where males without bands are spotted, and nets are set up there soon after.
 The study used “targeted mist-netting,” which is a method of luring and capturing a single species.
 To attract specifically grasshopper sparrows, they use audio lures, which are playback audios of a bird’s calls to target and capture the sparrow.
 Winnicki said the team would “place a speaker at the base of the net, connect it to an old iPod bought off eBay, and play grasshopper sparrow territorial songs.”
 The males often react instantly and “freak out” thinking another male is in their territory, then fly straight into the net.
 If it doesn’t happen instantly, Winnicki watches the nets closely and immediately extracts the bird once caught.

-Winnicki explains that males were the center of the study “because that was the sex our grant funding was targeting, and because females are especially cryptic and don’t respond to audio lures.”
+Winnicki said that males were the center of the study “because that was the sex our grant funding was targeting, and because females are especially cryptic and don’t respond to audio lures.”
 In other words, the males are easier to catch because they are territorial and more vocal relative to females, which is common in birds.